 - Decernis has an extremely comprehensive database of food fraud incidents which can be searched by food type and by adulterant type.
 This database was developed and formerly operated by the US Pharmacopeial Convention (UPS).
-There is also information about analytical methods. www.foodfraud.org.
+It also contains information about analytical methods. www.foodfraud.org.

 - Food Fraud Advisors’ Food Fraud Risk Information Database is a free and open-access online database of food fraud incidences and emerging threats threats, organised by food type.
 No log-in required.